mhsmario/Final-Project---Applied-Data-Science/README.md

 End date: __May, 2018__ (tentative)

-This project is based on the Kaggle competition on "House Prices: Advanced Regression Techniques".
+This project is based on _______ { (the Kaggle competition on "House Prices: Advanced Regression Techniques") or (the Thomson Reuters data on business performance and sustainability) }.

-The data is available at:https://www.kaggle.com/c/house-prices-advanced-regression-techniques
+The data is available at:{ ( https://www.kaggle.com/c/house-prices-advanced-regression-techniques ) or ( from Thomson Reuters terminal at Columbia Business School.) ]

 __Outcomes__: